Nuclear Emergency In The First Few Hours

 Internal exposure

-This happens when individuals eat food or inhaled air that was debased with radioactive aftermath.
+This happens when individuals eat food or inhale air debased with radioactive aftermath.

 Likewise, external exposure to lower dosages of radiation and internal exposure from breathing or eating food debased with radioactive aftermath might prompt an expanded risk of developing disease and other negative health effects.